-d.
 Title IX Statement

-Title IX makes it clear that violence and harassment based on sex and gender is a Civil Rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, etc. If you or someone you know has been harassed or assaulted, you can find the appropriate resources here: https://www.samuelmerritt.edu/discover/student-experience/safety-andsecurity/sexual-assault-and-violence-prevention-resources.
+Title IX makes it clear that violence and harassment based on sex and gender is a Civil Rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, etc. If you or someone you know has been harassed or assaulted, you can find the appropriate resources on the Sexual Assault and Violence Prevention Resources page.

-e.
 Recording of Learning Activities